Founder and President

 Food and Drug Administration

 Dr. Kavanaugh has been with the FDA for 16 years and her recent activities include leading the commissioner’s nutrition innovation strategy, restaurant menu and vending machine labeling, updating the nutrition facts label, and sodium reduction.
 Prior to joining the FDA, Dr. Kavanaugh was a cancer prevention fellow at the National Cancer Institute.
 Dr. Kavanaugh received her Ph.D. in nutrition from Purdue University and a Master’s in Public Health from Johns Hopkins University.
-She is also registered dietitian.
+She is also a registered dietitian.